dleyanlin/awesome-secure-work/README.md

 [drozer](https://github.com/mwrlabs/drozer)|The Leading Security Assessment Framework for Android [ios_sh](https://github.com/jhaddix/ios_sh)|iOS Source Grepper [androguard](https://github.com/androguard/androguard)|Reverse engineering, Malware and goodware analysis of Android applications
+[Brida](https://github.com/federicodotta/Brida)|Brida is a Burp Suite Extension that, working as a bridge between Burp Suite and Frida, lets you use and manipulate applications’ own methods while tampering the traffic exchanged between the applications and their back-end services/servers.

 <a name="webapp" />